Systems mapping

 Why is systems mapping beneficial?

-• Can bring together and communicate complexity to diverse stakeholdes
+• Can bring together and communicate complexity to diverse stakeholders.

 Understanding the current system